hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

 permalink: /projects/AK_VegShifts/
 toc: true
 ---
+Boreal Alaska has been dominated by conifer species, specifically that of black spruce for the last 5,000-6,000 years.
+White spruce, also a conifer is dominant with smaller quantities of Alaska birch and quaking aspen which are deciduous hardwood species.
+However, climate change is causing rapid changes to wildfire regimes and vegetation.
-This project focused on a predicting species vegetation density, scaling up real-world data using machine learning.
+This project focused on a predicting species vegetation density by scaling up real-world data using machine learning.
 The objective was to determine species-level changes of the boreal forests in Alaska from 2000 to 2024 as predicted by the machine learning models.
 ## Methods
 This work leveraged geospatial data, time-series analysis and random forest models to analyze forest change.
 ### Data preperation